dandeliondeathray/DandelionWebSockets.jl/README.md

 ## Preparation tasks
 What needs to be done before this is registered as a package?

-- Wait for Requests.jl to make a release with the HTTP upgrade feature.
-    + Update REQUIRE to reflect the new version of Requests.jl.
 - Documentation:
     + Design
     + Usage